wangby511/Leetcode-Summary/islands.md

 **[694.
 Number of Distinct Islands](https://leetcode.com/problems/number-of-distinct-islands/)**

-An island is considered to be the same as another if and only if one island can be translated (and not rotated or reflected) to equal the other.
+An island is considered to be the same as another if and only if one island can be translated (and not rotated or reflected) to another.
+We can use a serialize function to do the determination function.
 Return the number of distinct islands.

 ```
 class Solution {